John P. Kennedy: Early life and education

+War of 1812

 Kennedy's college studies were interrupted by the War of 1812.
 He joined the army and in 1814, marched with the United Company of the 5th Baltimore Light Dragoons, known as the "Baltimore 5th," a unit that included rich merchants, lawyers, and other professionals.
-Kennedy wrote humorous amounts of his military escapades, such as when he lost his boots and marched onward in dancing pumps.
+Kennedy wrote humorous accounts of his military escapades, such as when he lost his boots and marched onward in dancing pumps.
 The war was, however, serious, and Kennedy participated in the disastrous Battle of Bladensburg as the British threatened the new national capitol, Washington, D.C.
 Secretary of State James Monroe ordered the Baltimore 5th to move back from the left of the forward line to an exposed position a quarter-mile away.
 After the British forces crossed a bridge, the 5th moved forward.
 The fighting was intense: nearly every British officer among the advancing troops was hit, but then the British fired Congreve rockets.
 At first, the 5th stood firm, but when the two regiments to the right ran away, the 5th also broke.
 Kennedy threw away his musket and carried a wounded fellow-soldier (James W. McCulloh) to safety.
-Kennedy later fought in the Battle of North Point, which saved Baltimore from a burning similar to that of the capitol.
+Kennedy later fought in the Battle of North Point, which saved Baltimore from a burning similar to that of the Burning of Washington.
 Another wartime contact who proved crucial in Kennedy's later political and business career was George Peabody, who later helped finance the B&O Railroad and founded the House of Morgan, as well as the Peabody Institute.

+Reading Law and marriage

 Kennedy spent his summers in Martinsburg, Virginia, where he read law under the tutelage of his relative Judge Edmund Pendleton (descendant of the patriot Edmund Pendleton, who sat on the Virginia Court of Appeals).
 Kennedy would later often allude to genteel life on Southern plantations based on his youthful summers in Martinsburg.
 Later, Kennedy inherited some money from a rich Philadelphia uncle, and in 1829 married Elizabeth Gray, whose father Edward Gray was a wealthy mill-owner with a country house on the Patapsco River below Ellicott's Mills, and whose monetary generosity would allow Kennedy to effectively withdraw from his law practice for a decade to write.